 How To Begin Your Accident In A Public Place Injury Claim

 Have you been injured in an accident in a public place?
 Do you believe that a third party, such as the local authority was to blame for the harm you suffered in some way?
-If so, you could speak to the Pro Lawyers claims team on 0800 9530698.
+If so, you could speak to our advisors on 0845 408 7825.
 They will be able to tell you whether you have a valid claim or not.

 You may find these links to be of use to you:

 - Reporting an accident to the local authority